Manuel-GG-89/serverless-cqrs-es-core/README.md

 And talk with your AI Chat bot about DDD and how that matches in terms of implementation with Stateless, Event Driven, Event Sourced CQRS architectures.

-*** IMPORTANT TAKE:  FRONT-END DEVELOPERS who have used React Redux or any other design pattern based on Redux… this is more or less the same but applied to the back-end context.
-So it might be easier for them to understand the essence and mechanisms described here ***

 Then..
 Domain Driven Desing: